microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 * **Azure OpenAI**: Enables prompt submissions.
 * **Azure AI Search**: Facilitates content discovery from uploaded files.
 * **Cosmos DB**: Provides visibility into the status of uploaded files.
-* **Azure Container Registry**: Where the Azure App Service pulls it's source image from to host the application.
+* **Azure Container Registry**: Where the Azure App Service pulls its source image from to host the application.

 !["Secure mode" - Front End Architecture](../images/secure-deploy-frontend-architecture.png)